Baked arugula pesto bread wreath

 We love arugula in this house.
 We have it in so many forms and arugula pesto is one of our favourite pestos.
 The nutty, earthy, slightly bitter flavour of arugula makes it such an amazing addition to any food.
 And what’s not to love about an arugula pesto bread pinwheel?

-Ingredients for Arugula Pesto Bread Pinwheel
+Ingredients for Arugula Pesto Pinwheel Bread

 Pesto can be enjoyed with so many things.
 We use it for pasta, pizza, dipping sauce, and this arugula pesto pinwheel.
 Pesto is easy to make with just a few ingredients.